-- Load the Product Recovery CD-ROM in the drive and turn off the computer's power. - 2.
-Hold down the C key and turn on the power.
-When In Touch with Tomorrow TOSHIBA appears, release the C key. - 3.
-Follow the on-screen instructions.
+- Load the Product Recovery CD-ROM in the drive and turn off the computer's power. - Hold down the C key and turn on the power.
+When the TOSHIBA logo appears, release the C key. - 3.
+Follow the on-screen instructions. - 4.
+After recovery is complete, remove the Product Recovery CD. - 5.
+Press Ctrl + Alt + Del to restart the system.
+Refer to your Microsoft user's manual for Windows' setup instructions.